wgross/IdentityShell/docs/example.md

 ## [Defining the Client](https://docs.identityserver.io/en/latest/quickstarts/1_client_credentials.html#defining-the-client)

 The identity server tutorial uses the word "secret" hashed as SHA-256.
-To has the secret in powershell copy&paste the filter function below to your console first.
+For hashing the secret in powershell copy&paste the filter function below to your console.

 ```powershell
 filter sha256base64 {